Pastor-J/ma-graph/README.md

-# Integration of AI into FMEA-techniques
+# Integration of AI into established FMEA-techniques

 This projects aims to extend established FMEA-techniques by using AI to analyse graph structures.